infrahouse/terraform-aws-debian-repo/README.md

 Change (N)ame, (C)omment, (E)mail or (O)kay/(Q)uit?
 O
 ```
 Save a passphrase if you provided one.
 Or don't provide it at all.
-We will chnage it later anyway.
+We will change it later anyway.

 Export a public key, save it in a file.